 You may have big plans to undertake a house extension, but how far will your available budget stretch?
 Before making plans, you need to get an idea of what can be done with the money you have available.

-Here we explain what types of project can be done with a budget of £30,000–50,000.
-This will comfortably allow you to create a substantial house extensions including loft conversions, garage or cellar conversions, large single-storey extensions and even a modest two-storey extension.
+Here, we explain what types of project can be done with a budget of £30,000–£50,000.
+This will comfortably allow you to create a substantial house extensions including loft conversions, garage conversions or basement conversions, large single-storey extensions and even a modest two-storey extension.
 We also show great examples of homes extended within this budget.

 1. Orangery-style house extensions